YukunVVan/verynaivedataviz/README.md

 Once user click "Search", the entered zipcode will be sent to server and return a json file for visualization.
 Using Fetch API to complete this interaction.

+- Future work
+May add basic template using Bootstrap